-With the experience from this activity, and a previous trial at 11kV, there is now sufficient confidence to specify fault current limiters as a standard network solution at 11kV.
+With the experience from this activity, and a previous trial at 11kV, there is now sufficient confidence to specify fault current limiters as a standard network solution at 11kV for deployment during ED1.
 It is recommended that appropriate standards and policies are now generated to facilitate this within Northern Powergrid.
+These are planned for review and update during 2015.